neosmart/StreamCompare/README.md

 `FileCompare` is a convenience wrapper around `StreamCompare` that can be used to compare two files for equality via their paths.
 It may (should) be reused to minimize buffer allocations where possible.

+#### `FileCompare()`

+Creates a new `FileCompare` object used to compare the contents of files via their relative or absolute paths on the filesystem.
+A `StreamCompare` object is constructed with the default settings and buffer sizes under the hood.

+#### `FileCompare(uint bufferSize)`

+Creates a new `FileCompare` object used to compare the contents of files via their relative or absolute paths on the filesystem.
+The specified `bufferSize` is passed to the constructor of `StreamCompare` to be used as the underlying buffer size.

 #### `FileCompare.AreEqualAsync(string path1, string path2, CancellationToken cancel)`